j2store/userguide/checkout_layout.md

 * Checkout Payment Method Layout

-    This option is to decide which fields are required for the Payment Method while checking out.
+    This option is to decide which fields are required in the layout for the Payment Method while checking out.

 * Pre-populate / Restore